petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferays-unique-selling-points/portal-heritage-and-tailoring-liferay.md

 The DXP landscape consists of a majority of vendors who started out as content management systems providers and others who came from a CRM or ERP background.
 Liferay differs by having a strong horizontal portal heritage.

 Liferay’s portal heritage gives us a unique perspective:

 * Strong Integration
-* Customer relationship focus
+* Personalization & Authentication
 * Secure data handling
 * Digital agility